Kiko Barzaga: Animal welfare

 Barzaga advocates for veterinary services.
-He has implemented spay-neuter programs in Dasmariñas, an initiative he hopes to be implemented at a nationwide scale.
+He has implemented spay and neuter in Dasmariñas, an initiative he hopes to be implemented at a nationwide scale.

-Inspired by Senator Bong Go's Malasakit Centers, Barzaga wants to provide medical assistance for cats and dogs and create a Malasakit Center for them.
+Inspired by Senator Bong Go's Malasakit Centers, Barzaga supports providing medical assistance for cats and dogs and create a Malasakit Center for them.

 Artificial intelligence

 Barzaga proposed regulation for AI on a Facebook post and in another separate post he said that AI is a violation of copyright and believes it will damage the art industry.
 He also believes that full disclosure must be made on the usage of AI for political and commercial purposes.

 Death penalty

 Barzaga has proposed the punishment of death penalty for various crimes including mass murder, rape, habitual littering, and animal abuse.

 He stated that "Penalties for small crimes like littering should gradually become more severe for repeat offenders.", if the offender reaches the 50th offense, they should get imprisoned and by the 100th offense, they should get the death penalty, Barzaga later defended this proposal.

 For animal abusers he proposed the death penalty by firing squad.

-Barzaga proposed that mass murderers and child rapists should be executed reasoning that keeping them alive in prison for decades is a waste of government resources.
-He also indirectly suggest that rapists who are minors must be given the death penalty believing that since they committed the crime at a young age that they have "no future" in society.
+He also supports imposing the death penalty for mass murderers and child rapists, saying that keeping them alive in prison for decades is a waste of government resources.
+He also indirectly suggested that rapists who are minors must be given the death penalty believing that since they committed the crime at a young age that they have "no future" in society.